abdrahmansoltan/Learning-Notes/JavaScript/05-JS-Modules & task-runners.md

 > This is achievable because most packages come with shell commands

 - This is very useful when we have repetitive tasks and we have to automate them.

+- how it work -> there is a folder called `.bin`, in `node_modules`. this folder contains **binary-executables** for each installed module/package, which we can run using scripts

 - [reference](https://docs.npmjs.com/cli/v8/using-npm/scripts)